CUBRID/cubrid-manual/en/sql/function/datetime_fn.rst

 	:param date: It is a **DATE** or **TIMESTAMP** expression that represents the start date.
 If an invalid **DATE** value such as '2006-07-00' is specified, **NULL** is returned.
 	:param expr: It represents the interval value to be subtracted from the start date.
 If a negative number is specified next to the **INTERVAL** keyword, the interval value is added to the start date.
-	:param date: It represents the unit of the interval value specified in the *exp* expression.
+	:param unit: It represents the unit of the interval value specified in the *exp* expression.
 To check the expr argument for the unit value, see the table of :func:`ADDDATE`.
 	:rtype: DATE or DATETIME

 	.. code-block:: sql